 If you are a non-EU citizen and need a visa, you will have to arrange a long-term residence permit once your long-term student visa expires.
-The visa expires after six months, after which you can apply for a new permit every year.

 You can file an application for a long-term residence permit for study purposes at the Czech Ministry of the Interior office.
 You must apply no sooner than 120 days and no later than 1 day before the period of your permitted stay expires.
 Download the application form.